Best Headlight Bulbs 2018 – Buyer’s Guide and Reviews

 Philips CrystalVision is another 5-star Philips-rated bulb.
 This one, however, features the blue-coating for the HID look similar to the Sylvania zXe bulbs.
 Compared to the zXe, these are a slightly milder color shift towards the blue/white tint of an HID kit.
 Rated at 4000 Kelvin, they will just be slightly more white than your standard halogen bulb (3000-3400K).

-They are manufactured to the same OEM standards and are DOT-Compliant.
+They are manufactured to the same OEM standards and are DOT-Compliant with plug-and-play fitment.
 They are basically the same as the X-tremeVision bulbs but engineered to provide that whiter Xenon look and feel.

 We rated these bulbs number two due to the great price, the higher reviewer rating and the sheer number of reviewers that are out there.
 Over three thousand reviews from around the web prove that this product is tried and true as a top tier OEM replacement halogen bulb.
 The link below will provide additional information, pricing, and reviews so be sure to take a look.